Natiqmammad/TestEditor/README.md

 #### Natural-number theorem catalog

 The `nats` module acts like a miniature research notebook for natural-number theorems.
 Each helper evaluates the predicate exactly as stated in classical texts, so ApexLang programs can stitch theorem proofs directly into their control flow:

+For a book-style walkthrough of every predicate—including derivations, intuition, and runnable ApexLang samples—see [`docs/NATS_THEOREM_BOOK.md`](docs/NATS_THEOREM_BOOK.md).

 | Function | Statement it validates | Result type |
 | --- | --- | --- |